Allowable Costs for Tribal Child Support Programs

 Question 2: What kinds of educational and outreach activities may a tribal child support program conduct?

-Answer 2: A tribe may conduct educational and outreach activities to inform the public, parents, family members, and young people about the tribal child support program (see question 3 of PIQ-12-02).
+Answer 2: A tribe may conduct educational and outreach activities to inform the public, parents, family members, and young people about the tribal child support program (see question 3 of PIQ-12-02 (PDF)).
 This includes disseminating information through various media, such as print, broadcast, outdoor, or internet.
 Additionally, the tribal child support program may conduct classes or provide information on parenting, co-parenting, family budgeting, and the financial consequences of raising children when parents are not married to each other.

 Question 3: May a tribal child support program pay for bus fare or other minor transportation expenses to enable custodial or noncustodial parties to participate in child support proceedings and related activities?